logreg-n-coffee/daily-coding-questions-java/README.md

 ---

-## Question List
+## List of Questions

-- Question 150: nearest k points from the central point
+- Q 150: nearest k points from the central point
+- Q 151: replace the pixel and adjacent same colored pixels
+- Q 152: generate one of the numbers with its corresponding probability
+- Q 153: find the smallest distance between any two given words in a string